soxueren/atsd/integration/spss/README.md

 ![](resources/metrics_entry.png)

 The commands contain the Consumer Price Index (CPI) for each category of items in a consumer's basket as well as a weight for each category in the CPI basket.
 The CPI is tracked from 2013 to 2017 and uses Year 2016 values as the baseline.
-Alternatively, weight values are also available for 2017, and may be used as the baseline as well.
+Weight values are available for 2017.
 The underlying data is available in the following [Excel file](resources/eng_e02.xls).

-To calculate a weighted inflation index we need to multiply the CPI of each category by its weight divide by 1000 and sum the products.
+To calculate a weighted inflation index we need to multiply the CPI of each category by its weight divided by 1000 and sum the products.

 ## Export Data